 In their 2012 book, Marketing Principles, Tanner and Raymond write that there are different levels of involvement in any buying decision.
 The higher the level of involvement, namely the more clients are involved in creating and choosing their own products, the more likely they are to buy it.
 This is because customers have invested more time and risk into the decision-making process.

-Note that although the configuration process entails complex high-level involvement, it is still simple and user-friendly.
+Note that although the product configuration process entails complex high-level involvement, it is still simple and user-friendly.

 Online stores have the challenge of meeting mass needs in a personalized manner.
 Investing in one of these products like product customizer is relatively cheap.
 Your guaranteed profit makes it worthwhile.

-For instance, Styku, a leader in digitally capturing and viewing consumers in 3D, reported that its configuration technology helped it become “Seventy-six percent more precise than measurements from the most skilled hand-measuring experts.”
+For instance, Styku, a leader in digitally capturing and viewing consumers in 3D, reported that its configuration technology helped it become “76% more precise than measurements from the most skilled hand-measuring experts.”
 Recently, Styku calculated that its technology helped it shrink total hardware costs to under $3000!

 Allowing customers to configure their needs helps marketing (since customers are involved and give you feedback).
 It saves you waste (since you order precisely what customers report they want).
 It saves you money and time, thereby making your organization more lean since customers collaborate with devising, producing, and finalizing the product.
 Mass customization can also generate valuable data that can be used in product improvement and marketing.

 At the end of the day, you gain far, far more than what it costs you to invest in the technology.